-Tarantino Says Uma Thurman's Car Stunt Was 'One Of The Biggest Regrets Of My Life.'
+Tarantino Says Uma Thurman's Car Stunt Was 'One Of The Biggest Regrets Of My Life'

 Hollywood director Quentin Tarantino acknowledged that he is responsible for insisting that actress Uma Thurman perform a car stunt that resulted in a crash that nearly killed her 15 years ago.